-When you think a folding bike, you might picture a decidedly small, underwhelming bicycle that’s not much fun to ride, can’t support much weight, and could never take the place of a standard bike.
+When you think of a folding bike, you might picture a decidedly small, underwhelming bicycle that’s not much fun to ride, can’t support much weight, and could never take the place of a standard bike.
 And that would be quite accurate were we living a decade or two back.
-As while folding bikes have actually been around since the days of WWI, the best folding bikes you can buy arrived on the scene only in recent years.
+While folding bikes have actually been around since the days of WWI, the best folding bikes you can buy arrived on the scene only in recent years.

 This is a perfect choice for the urban commuter who also wants a bike that’s fun for longer rides on the weekend.
 The 20-inch wheels aren’t going to have you zipping along at race speeds, but the adjustable seat, seven gears, and dual hand brakes allow for a comfortable, controlled ride on any decent roadway, sidewalk, or even a well-maintained park trail.
 The bike can easily accommodate some cargo on the back, so go ahead and bring your files or get some groceries, and it weighs less than 35 pounds, so most riders will be able to carry it up or down a flight of stairs with little issue.